JoshIri360/mediassist-app/README.md

 # MediAssist

-Welcome to the MediAssist app repository for HackOps 1.0!
+Welcome to the MediAssist web app repository for HackOps 1.0!

 ## Overview